sportdogfood/ringstatus/docs/wec_remaining_work_contract_2026-06-04.md

 - Cross-module entities such as horses, waves, tabs, plans, and comments should have one canonical normalized shape and be referenced by page modules.
 - Page-specific state should reference shared entity ids instead of copying full duplicate records where possible.

+## Table Naming Families

+Use similar naming patterns, but do not overlap table names or responsibilities across plan families.
+The names below are examples/placeholders and may need to be renamed to prevent conflicts with existing Airtable tables, legacy app tables, or future module boundaries.

+Existing shared roster:

+- `pak_horses_roster`

+`pak_horses_roster` already exists and does not match the example singular naming pattern.
+Keep this table as-is unless a separate migration is explicitly approved.
+New module families should adapt to this existing roster instead of renaming it during page/module work.

+Example horse kits:

+- `pak_kits`
+- `pak_kit_items`
+- kit-specific linking table
+- kit-specific logs table
+- kit-specific lanes if needed
+- kit-specific slots if needed

+Example quantity:

+- `pak_byqtys`
+- `pak_byqty_items`
+- quantity-specific linking table
+- quantity-specific logs table
+- quantity-specific lanes if needed
+- quantity-specific slots if needed

+Example per horse:

+- `pak_byhorses`
+- `pak_byhorse_items`
+- per-horse-specific linking table
+- per-horse-specific logs table
+- per-horse-specific lanes if needed
+- per-horse-specific slots if needed

+Example per groom:

+- `pak_bygrooms`
+- `pak_bygroom_items`
+- per-groom-specific linking table
+- per-groom-specific logs table
+- per-groom-specific lanes if needed
+- per-groom-specific slots if needed

+Naming rules:

+- No table name should serve two plan families.
+- Links and logs must be named for their plan family.
+- Lanes and slots can follow the same pattern when plan-specific lanes/slots are needed.
+- Shared lookup/source entities can be reused only when they are truly cross-module and documented as shared.
+- Before creating or renaming a table, check existing Airtable names and legacy references.
+- If a proposed name conflicts, rename the new family rather than overloading an existing table.

 State request:

 ```json